 - i.
-40th Anniversary of Clean Water Act.
-On October 18, 2012, the Clean Water Awareness Campaign posters were on display at a celebratory event hosted by the Alabama Coastal Foundation and the Alabama Rivers Alliance.
-This event was held at the Birmingham Botanical Gardens and celebrated the 40th Anniversary of the Clean Water Act.
-The theme of this event was the power of water.
-An estimated 100 people attended this event. - ii.
-Cahaba River Fry-Down.
-On October 7, 2012, the Clean Water Awareness Campaign posters were displayed and soil test kits and cooking oil and grease recycling containers were distributed at an event that benefitted restoring and protecting a local watershed.
-An estimated 600 people attended this event. - iii.
 Community Awareness Day.
-On October 4, 2012, the Clean Water Awareness Campaign posters were displayed and the cooking oil and grease recycling containers were distributed at a booth that was open to the public.
-Over 296 students from five area schools attended this event as a field day trip. - iv.
-Community Garden Gathering.
-On September 7, 2013, the Clean Water Awareness Campaign posters were displayed and brochures that pertain to the benefits of mulch, composting and pesticides were available for attendees.
-Over 70 people attended this event hosted by the Community Garden Coalition and the Birmingham Botanical Gardens. - v.
+On October 17, 2013, the Clean Water Awareness Campaign posters were displayed and the cooking oil and grease recycling containers were distributed at a booth that was open to the public.
+An estimated 1,100 people attended this event.
+Approximately 711 students, from eight area schools, attended this event as a field day trip. - ii.
 Do Dah Day.
-On May 18, 2013, the Clean Water Awareness Campaign posters were displayed on over 50 pet watering stations and at a booth.
-A flyer called It's Your "Doody" was created and distributed along with free pet waste bags to attendees.
+On May 16, 2014, Stormwater Program staff discussed the importance of picking up pet waste and displayed two pet waste posters on a WBRC Fox6 live news segment aimed at promoting Do Dah Day.
+On May 17, 2014, the Clean Water Awareness Campaign posters were displayed on over 40 port-a-potties and at a booth.
+A series of announcements were made in between music sets throughout the day that counted down the top ten reasons why pet waste should be picked up and properly disposed.
+The It's Your "Doody" flyer was distributed along with free pet waste bags to attendees.
 The purpose of Stormwater Program staff participation in this event was to bring about awareness of the impacts of pet waste on local water quality and the benefits of pet friendly landscaping to reduce PHF as well as erosion and sedimentation.
 In addition a fun and interactive poo toss game was offered to teach people the proper behavior for pet waste disposal.
-Approximately 300 pet waste bags and flyers were distributed.
-The Do Dah Day Board estimated 20,000 people attended this event. - vi.
+Approximately 250 pet waste bags and flyers were distributed.
+The Do Dah Day Board estimated 20,000 people attended this event. - iii.
 Friends of Birmingham Botanical Gardens Plant Sales.
-The Friends of Birmingham Botanical Gardens held its Fall Plant Sale on October 20-21, 2012, and its Spring Plant Sale on April 5-7, 2013.
-The Clean Water Awareness Campaign posters were displayed at various locations throughout the venue. - vii.
-Interfaith Environmental Initiative of Alabama (IEIA) Forum 2012.
-The Clean Water Awareness Campaign Posters were on display at a booth during the IEIA's Conservation and Efficiency What Works forum held at the Birmingham Botanical Gardens. - viii.
+The Friends of Birmingham Botanical Gardens held its Fall Plant Sale on October 19-20, 2013, and it's Spring Plant Sale on April 11-13, 2014.
+They report having over 7,700 customers between the two events.
+The Clean Water Awareness Campaign posters were displayed at various locations throughout the venue. - iv.
 National Neighborhood Night Out.
-On August 6, 2013, the Clean Water Awareness Campaign posters were displayed at a booth.
-It was reported that over 700 people attended this free event in Center Point.
-Cooking oil and grease recycling containers were distributed as well as other stormwater educational materials.
+On August 5, 2014, the Clean Water Awareness Campaign posters were displayed at a booth.
+It was reported that over 500 people attended this free event in Center Point.
+Cooking oil and grease recycling containers, mosquito prevention kits, and tarp tie downs were distributed as well as other stormwater educational materials. - v.
+Urban Forestry Fair.
+Stormwater Program staff provided an educational game for 203 5th grade students from various schools within Jefferson County at the annual Urban Forestry Fair held on February 18, 2014.
+The interactive and engaging game is designed to reinforce the idea of conserving natural resources and improving water quality. - vi.
+Get Into The Gardens.
+On September 27, 2014, Stormwater Program staff, in partnership with the Birmingham Audubon Society, provided an informal educational program titled "Step Away From The Spray" at the Birmingham Botanical Gardens.
+Weekend visitors were taught how to manage mosquitos and other backyard pests using birds, bats and other natural methods.
+Mosquito prevention kits and other items such as seeds from native plants known to attract birds and other natural predators, were distributed free of charge.
+The Clean Water Awareness Campaign Posters were displayed at a booth and various handouts pertaining to integrated pest management, building and installing bird and bat houses, and beneficial bugs were available.